lightbits/lightbits.github.io/euler2/euler2.markdown

     R = Rz(rz)*Ry(ry)*Rx(rx) * R0

-To keep the Euler angles close to the origin (and prevent gimbal lock), we 'reset' them to zero after each step of gradient descent by left-multiplying the absolute matrix with the local matrix, giving a new stationary rotation for the next step.
+To keep the Euler angles close to the origin (and prevent gimbal lock), we 'reset' them to zero after each step of gradient descent by left-multiplying the absolute matrix with the local matrix, giving a new stationary rotation for the next step:

-That is, we use a rotation matrix to keep track of the book's orientation, and switch to Euler angles only during one iteration of gradient descent.
-Once we're done, we switch back to a rotation matrix.

     update_parameters(R0, tx,ty,tz):
         dedrx = (E(euler(+drx, 0, 0)*R0, [tx, ty, tz]) -